WildernessLabs/Meadow.TestSuite/readme.md

 #### JSON (`SimpleJson`)
 This has been tested the most.
 Currently small files (100 bytes) transfer just fine.
 Transferring a 6k file transferred all bytes successfully, but it was unable to deserialize to object.
 It may be that the library is limited in its capacity to handle large strings (the file is Base64-encoded into a field).
 Specific limits have not been narrowed.

+Basic testing of transferring a a small file has been confirmed.

+SimpleJson, not surprisingly, is the fastest deserializer tested so far.

 BCL assemblies required to run:
 - `System.Memory.dll`